herebefrogs/gamejam-boilerplate/README.md

 The game is automatically paused if the player change browser tab (`onvisibilitychange` event handler).

 Keyboard control is achieved by the `onkeydown` and `onkeyup` event handlers, which only record the direction in which the player wants to move so as no to block the event thread.
-Mouse and touchscreen support is achieved by the `ontouchstart/onpointerdown`, `ontouchmove/onpointermove` and `ontouchend/onpointerup` even handlers.
+Mouse and touchscreen support is achieved by the `ontouchstart/onpointerdown`, `ontouchmove/onpointermove` and `ontouchend/onpointerup` event handlers.

 The boilerplate will recognize the Konami code on the title screen.
 You're then free to enable any behaviour or cheat you see fit.